-Kray Mitchell, at a conference about failure spoke to lots of people and there was one major realization: that people were hesitant to venture into their dreams because they were afraid they would fail.
+Kray Mitchell, at a conference about failure, spoke to lots of people and there was one major realization: that people were hesitant to venture into their dreams because they were afraid they would fail.
 At that conference, it struck Kray that so many people have refused to chase their dreams and are living second-choice lives because of the fear of failure.
 It felt like a no-brainer for him to find ways to encourage anybody to go for their dream thing with confidence that even if it were to fail, it would still be progressive growth and a part of the journey.

 He started a podcast known as Failure TV.
 The podcast now attracts thousands of listeners who are embracing failure as a part of growth.
 We caught up with him at Pressfarm to have a chat about this idea and where he envisions to take his startup.

 Every human being at every point in life has failed at least once.
 There is no way to go through life without ever once failing in something even if it were a tiny sprint or a short test.
-For Kray, he tells has, he is not an excemption to failures, “In my own life, there are too many to recollect.”
+For Kray, he tells has, he is not an exemption to failures, “In my own life, there are too many to recollect.”

 “I think I was just too stubborn to accept failure.
-Most memorable though was when I started my first ecommerce business in 2008, with the intention to go brick and mortar.
+Most memorable though was when I started my first eCommerce business in 2008, with the intention to go brick and mortar.
 After 3 years of trying to get funding, I packed it in.
 But I learned so much about a lot of different things that have shaped my career choices and focus on commerce,” he continues.

 There is the failure that teaches you a lot more, impacts you way more, and leaves so many lessons.
 It doesn’t have to happen to you, we learn from the failure of other people, businesses, and companies too.
 In our own terms, we are calling it the ‘favourite failure’, and the Failure TV founder has one.